-Although recruiting was already well underway, it was not until June 6, 1942, that an Associated Press story first reported: “Lieutenant General Thomas A. Holcomb, Commandant of the United States Marine Corps, announced today that newspaper reporters of not less than five years experience are being accepted for enlistment as combat correspondents.
+Although recruiting was already well underway, it was not until June 6, 1942, that an Associated Press story first reported “LtGen.
+Thomas A. Holcomb, Commandant of the United States Marine Corps, announced today that newspaper reporters of not less than five years experience are being accepted for enlistment as combat correspondents.
 After six weeks training as fighting troops, they will be given the rank of Sergeant and sent overseas with combat units.
-General Holcomb said the Marine Corps is sacrificing none of its high standards, and combat correspondents must meet all physical requirements for regular Marines.”
+General Holcomb said the Marine Corps is sacrificing none of its high standards, and combat correspondents must meet all physical requirements for regular Marines.

 These World War II Marines called themselves Denig’s Demons.
-More than 46 CCs and Combat Cameramen lost their lives in combat in WWII and subsequent actions.
+More than 46 CCs and Combat Cameramen lost their lives in combat in WWII and in subsequent combat actions.

 The USMCCCA Today

-Today, chapters are located throughout the United States, and hundreds more CCs are members-at-large residing in every state of the Union and in other countries.
+Today, chapters are located in various cities across the United States, and hundreds more CCs are members-at-large residing in every state of the Union and in several other countries.

-The Association is managed by a nine-member board of directors, consisting of four officers (the Association president/board chair, vice-president, secretary, and treasurer), each elected annually by the membership; and five directors who serve two-year terms (three elected in odd numbered years and two in even years).
+The Association is managed by a nine-member board of directors, consisting of four officers (Association president/board chair, vice-president, secretary, and treasurer), each elected annually by the membership, and five directors who serve two-year terms (three elected in odd numbered years and two in even years).
 An executive director, hired by the Association, conducts the day-to-day business operation.